brailleapps/dotify.devtools.gui/readme.md

 ## Building ##
 Build with `gradlew build` (Windows) or `./gradlew build` (Mac/Linux)

+## Requirements & Compatibility ##
+- Requires JDK 8
+- Compatible with SPI and OSGi

 ## More information ##
 See the [common wiki](https://github.com/brailleapps/wiki/wiki) for more information.